West Louisville residents upset at Family Dollar beer license request

 “No means no,” long-time proud Russell resident Jackie Floyd said.
 “We said no in 2018, and we haven’t changed our minds.”

-Floyd believes the community should have a voice in what happens in their neighborhood.
-She wishes that the retailer would carry more healthy food options since the west end is a food desert.
+Floyd said she believes the community should have a voice in what happens in their neighborhood and wishes that the retailer would carry more healthy food options, since the West End is a food desert.

 “If they would be good neighbors and bring positivity to our community, everything would be fine,” Floyd said.
 “I wish they could offer recipes for affordable meals.
 We have people in this area who are food and financially insecure.
 Why can’t the Family Dollar help us in that way?”